LintaoAmons/bookmarks.nvim/README.md

 - Icon and virtual text: display icon and name at the marked lines
 - Group your bookmarks: so keep you away from the noises
 - Persistent your bookmarks into a human reable json file, which you can manipulate munally
+- Share you bookmarks with others by simple changing the project path to their locations
 - [Video Explaination](https://www.youtube.com/watch?v=M6fncKXYw_Y)

 ![showcase](https://github.com/user-attachments/assets/e47327bb-7dce-43a5-9c74-aaeb58091648)